emmanuelgonz/s3_bucket_example/README.md

-# Accessing AWS S3 Buckets with Multi-Factor Authentication (MFA)
+# Accessing AWS S3 Buckets

 This repository includes two files: a Jupyter notebook (s3_example.ipynb) and a Python script (s3_example.py).
 Both files contain identical code, providing users with the flexibility to choose their preferred execution method.